jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 **10:** You may now access the Airflow GUI by browsing to localhost:8080.

+It may take a few minutes to load the webApp

 ```
 Username: airflow
 Password: airflow
 ```

 ## Database error.
 Make database migrations: